This post may contain affiliate links. See my disclosure policy.

 Instructions

 - Preheat the oven to 175C/350F.
-Line a large baking tray with parchment paper and set aside.
+Line a large baking sheet with parchment paper and set aside.

-- Remove from the oven and allow to cool on the tray for 10 minutes, before transferring to a wire rack to cool completely.
+- Remove the cookies from the oven and allow them to cool on the baking sheet for 10 minutes before transferring them to a wire rack to cool completely.

 Notes